 Foley Elementary School, along with area churches and organizations, is stepping up to help those in need in the Foley area.
-The Fifth Annual Turkey Take Out is gearing up to feed an estimated 1,000 people again this year, many of whom are the families of students at Foley Elementary School and the Foley feeder schools such as Magnolia Springs, Swift, Summerdale and Elberta.
+The Sixth Annual Turkey Take Out is gearing up to feed an estimated 1,000 people again this year, many of whom are the families of students at Foley Elementary School and the Foley feeder schools such as Magnolia Springs, Swift, Summerdale and Elberta.

 Turkey Take Out is a community partnership of community churches and organizations with Foley Elementary School that began after local pastoral leaders and active community citizens learned of the severe need of many of the school’s students.
 “With over seventy percent of the school’s population at poverty level or below and over 100 students labeled as ‘homeless’, we couldn’t look the other way and do nothing to help” said Ginny Barnas, owner of Island Air, Inc. and one of the organizers of Turkey Take Out.
 Turkey Take Out was established to provide families with a warm meal on Thanksgiving Day as well as non-perishable food items to fill their pantries as well.